Parent Coordination in Utah: What a PC Does and When to Use One Dustin February 24, 2026

 The conflict is affecting the child’s stability, school rhythm, and daily life.

-The Instagram reel below focuses on a common turning point: moving from an intimate relationship dynamic to effective co-parenting with boundaries and structure.
+This reel fits naturally here because it focuses on a common turning point: moving from an intimate relationship dynamic to effective co-parenting with boundaries and structure.

-If you are dealing with repeated conflict and you are unsure what the court expects from parenting plans and schedules, start with our Utah child custody and parenting time guide.
+If you are dealing with repeated conflict and you are unsure what the court expects from parenting plans and schedules, start with Gibb Law’s Utah child custody and parenting time guide.

 What a Parent Coordinator Typically Does Day to Day